1. Being able to talk about work experience

 Consulting firms don’t want to see someone who has only achieved amazing grades at university – they also want to see evidence that you have other interests and pursuits.
 Being involved with extracurricular activities allows you to pick up the kind of skills recruiters are looking for, as well.

 ‘I was president of the engineering society at university which showed my leadership skills and gave me lots of interesting experience to draw on,’ says Imogen Buchan, an associate consultant at Bain & Company.

 We can’t say this often enough: savvy research into the firm you’re interested in will ensure you tailor your application to highlight the competencies it’s looking for and give you confidence at interview.
 It’ll also help to convince recruiters that, as you’ve taken the time to find out about the firm, you’re truly interested in the role on offer.

-‘I attended an Intro to Strategy Day at Credo in October, which gave me an amazing insight into the company and strategy consulting, and definitely helped with my application,’ says Oliver Twinam, an associate at Credo.
+‘I attended an Intro to Strategy Day at Credo (now Teneo Consulting) in October, which gave me an amazing insight into the company and strategy consulting, and definitely helped with my application,’ says Oliver Twinam, an associate.
 ‘This also meant I had met a number of people from the company by the time I came to apply, which allowed me to be more personal in my covering letter.’